roboogle/gtkmvc3/gtkmvco/docs/index.rst

-.. pygtkmvc documentation master file, created by sphinx-quickstart on Fri Mar 11 12:35:33 2011.
+.. pygtkmvc3 documentation master file, created by sphinx-quickstart on Fri Mar 11 12:35:33 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. |gtkmvc| replace:: *gtkmvc*
+.. |gtkmvc3| replace:: *gtkmvc3*

-Welcome to pygtkmvc
+Welcome to pygtkmvc3
 ====================================

-|gtkmvc| is a thin framework for supporting GUI programming with Python and PyGTK.
+|gtkmvc3| is a thin framework for supporting GUI programming with Python and PyGTK.
 Its major features are:

    #.
 A practical implementation of a Model-View-Controller pattern dialect.
    #.
 A transparent implementation of the Observer pattern.
    #.
 Guides the design and the structure to your application, still being behind the scene.
-   #. |gtkmvc| is small: you can distribute it along with your application, with no bad effects on its dependencies list.
+   #. |gtkmvc3| is small: you can distribute it along with your application, with no bad effects on its dependencies list.
    #.
 A good set of documentation.

 For a quick example, see :doc:`five_min/index`.

-|gtkmvc| is often compared to the great project Kiwi.
+|gtkmvc3| is often compared to the great project Kiwi.
-However, the two projects are different, as Kiwi focuses more on the presentation side while |gtkmvc| is more focused on the logic side of the application, and does not provide any extension to what the toolkit PyGTK provides.
+However, the two projects are different, as Kiwi focuses more on the presentation side while |gtkmvc3| is more focused on the logic side of the application, and does not provide any extension to what the toolkit PyGTK provides.

 Table of Contents: